liezzzlll/liezzzlll/poetry.md

 We find ourselves in timeless interplay,\
 A sacred dance that lights our Earthly way.

-By your side, what honr does life lend,\
+By your side, what honor does life lend,\
 A journey's shared, a song that knows no end.

 In life, we own no thing, all borrowed grace,\